tiesvdp/nokia-3310-ui/README.md

 # Nokia 3310 UI

 A button & screen overlay for the Nokia 3310 with built-in step functionality.
 You define a list of steps, each one is a screen, and people click through them on the keypad.
-Multi-tap and all, so typing your name takes a while again.
+Pretty much fully extendable.

 Text input, lists, a fake chat and a photo viewer are included, and you can write your own screens for the rest.
 Invitations, surveys, a quiz, a menu, a mini game, an about page, ...